linqiu15/linqiu15.github.io/_pages/about.md

 ---

 ## About me
-Lin Qiu is now a graduate student, who majors in Theoretical Physics in IHEP, CAS.
-He is interested in:
+Lin is now a postdoc in theoretical physics who works in ODU department and Jefferson Lab.
+He is mainly interested in:
-- Particle physics, especially Hadron Physics
+- Hadron Spectroscopy, mainly by Effective filed theories and S-matrix techniques
-- Programming including Julia, Python, C++, Mathematica and so on
+- Spectroscopy on finite volume case
-- Literature reading and writting(beginner)
+- Application of AI/Machine learning technology in hadron physics

 ## Contact
 - Email: qiulin@ihep.ac.cn